Jones homers twice, drives in 5 as Tigers beat Twins 9-3

 Kyle Gibson (6-3) gave up five runs and eight hits with two walks in five innings.

+“I felt like it was an OK day, but my mistakes really hurt us,” he said.

 The Twins took a quick 1-0 lead in the first.
-Max Kepler started the game with a walk and Jorge Polanco followed with an RBI double off Tigers opener Buck Farmer.
+Max Kepler started the game with a walk and Jorge Polanco followed with an RBI double off Farmer.

-Jones put the Tigers ahead with a three-run homer in the second, but Minnesota pulled to 3-2 against Ramirez in the third.
+Jones put the Tigers ahead with a three-run homer in the second.

+“That was one of the few bad sliders I threw all day, but it was at the wrong time and wrong location to JaCoby,” Gibson said.

+Minnesota pulled to 3-2 against Ramirez in the third.
 Kepler walked again to start the inning, took second on Nelson Cruz’s single and scored on C.J.
 Cron’s base hit.

 Stewart led off the bottom of the third with his fifth homer, and Harold Castro gave the Tigers a three-run lead with an RBI single in the fifth.